JohnAspro/GOL/README.md

 **The Program**

-This program is made by basically grouping chunks of pixels into a block and treating it as an entity, the entity is either alive or dead according to the rules of the game.
+A simple C+sdl intepretation of the Game of Life.
 The user can hard code how many entities can exist and how dense the starting population is.
 Also you can pause the game or click to a block to make it alive.

-Make sure to have sdl installed, this program is ment for linux thus the bash script provided.
+Make sure to have sdl installed.

 **Run in shell the following to do that:**
 ```